 Lexus UX 250h MPG & CO2 emissions

 The Lexus UX is based on the hugely successful Toyota Prius – as well as its sister model the Toyota C-HR.
-But while the platform is the same, the UX uses a more powerful 2.0-litre petrol engine mated to two powerful electric motors.
+But while the platform is the same, the UX uses a more powerful 2.0-litre petrol engine paired with two electric motors.

 As this is a hybrid – rather than a plug-in hybrid – you don’t ever need to connect the Lexus UX 250h to a power socket.
 The downside of this is a limited low-speed electric range of just a mile or two.
-If you’re clever, though, you can maximise your cost savings by forcing the car into ‘EV Mode’ when crawling around town.
-Where conventional petrol and diesel cars would continue to use fuel, the Lexus UX can cruise around completely emission-free.
+If you’re clever, though, you can maximise your cost savings by forcing the car into ‘EV Mode’ when crawling around town, but of course you'll see far better electric running from a plug-in hybrid such as the MINI Countryman or Kia Niro PHEV.

 Lexus UX MPG & CO2

 As such, Lexus claims the front-wheel-drive UX 250h will emit between 94 and 97g/km of CO2 depending on specification and wheel size.
 E-Four-badged four-wheel-drive versions are rated at 103g/km.

 In terms of miles per gallon, the Lexus is equally impressive.
 The front-wheel-drive car will return between 49.6 and 53.2mpg, while the four-wheel-drive one manages from 46.3 to 58.7mpg.
 We easily managed some 40-45mpg in a roughly equal mix of motorway and urban driving.